 What countries have Data Localization Laws?

 Russia is the country that most people refer to first.
-But there are many other countries.
-We can provide you with a full list of countries that have data localization laws or the data localization laws for a specific country.
+But there are many other countries all over the world, including in Africa.

 Know what data localization laws apply to you

 Data Localization laws can also apply to specific records